One of the easiest vegetables to grow is kale. Moreover, it has been getting a lot of attention in recent years.

 Covering the ground with mulch can also help retain water and maintain a healthy temperature for the roots.

-Additionally, fertilize the soil every 2 weeks with a water-soluble fertilizer if growing in a container.
 Kale plants require fertilizer rich in nitrogen, potassium, and phosphorus.
 A fish and seaweed emulsion is rich in these nutrients.

 4. Harvesting

 You will know that it’s time to harvest when the leaves are about the size of an average adult hand.
-Here’s how to harvest kale so it keeps growing:

-- Simply pick the leaves straight off the stem, starting outward and working your way in.
+To harvest kale so it keeps growing, simply pick the leaves straight off the stem, starting outward and working your way in.

-- However, leave a few of the smaller inner leaves so that you will have another crop to harvest in about a week or so.
+However, leave a few of the smaller inner leaves so that you will have another crop to harvest in about a week or so.
+Also, while harvesting, remove any dead or bug-eaten leaves and toss them in your compost.

 Health Benefits of Kale